 - Victory Pose: After defeating a boss, Shyna will spin around and put her fist into the air with a triumphant look on her face.

 - Xanatos Gambit: Once Shyna is activated, all life-forms with attributes will disappear even if she fails.

 - Yin-Yang Bomb: Shyna is a textbook example.
 Her body is actually split down the middle, Mirage on one side and Silhouette on the other.
 Zohar, another Protean, does it somewhat differently, with alternate Silhouette and Mirage appearances, which also happen to be different genders.

-- Your Princess Is in Another Castle: Zohar attacks you at the Level Complete screen after level 3.
+- Your Princess Is in Another Castle!: Zohar attacks you at the Area Cleared screen after Area 3.